 - 5. The 35'-4" wide duplex is compatible in façade width with original houses in the neighborhood and meets the maximum building width requirements in Article 4.6, Middle Housing standards, for a side-by-side duplex.
-However, the duplex is approximately 5-10' deeper than the other houses on the block.
+Guidelines also recommend that multi-unit housing be similar in height to original houses on the street.
+The two-story building is taller than the surrounding context, as the block across the street is characterized by one-story houses.
 The side elevations are large in scale but attempt to break up the massing with a bay window on each side and trim separating each story.
-The building is within the maximum depth for a side-by-side duplex in the Middle Housing Standards.
-Guidelines also recommend that multi-unit housing be similar in height to original houses on the street.
-The two-story building is taller than the surrounding context, as the block only features one story houses.
-The duplex also features a 2' tall foundation, which increases the building's overall height.
-The Board should discuss the height and depth of the duplex. - 6.
+The building is within the maximum depth for a side-by-side duplex in the Middle Housing Standards. - 6.
 While the proposed entry stoops are not 8' deep per the guidelines, similarly-designed entry stoops have been approved for multi-unit buildings in the Infill Housing overlay.
 The entry stoops are relatively small in scale. - 7.
 At least a 6/12 roof pitch is required in the Middle Housing standards to fill the "steep" category of roofline; 6/12 is also the minimum pitch approved by the Infill Housing guidelines.
 The large building may also benefit from additional variations in roofline, particularly on the larger side elevations. - 8.
 Guidelines recommend window and door styles be similar to historic houses on the block, with similar placement and ratio of solid to void.
 While all four elevations feature sufficient transparency for the historic context, some revisions may be necessary to better align the buildings with the historic context (including the irregular placement of windows on the side elevations). - 9.
-The elevation drawings feature vinyl lap siding with brick veneer and either shakes or board-and-batten accents and a stucco-clad CMU foundation.
-The siding should feature a horizontal overlap similar to wood siding instead of Dutch lap or flush panels. - 10.
-A native or naturalized shade tree should be added to the front and rear yards and indicated on the site plan to meet design guidelines.
+The elevation drawings feature horizontal siding (no materials provided) and a stucco-clad CMU foundation.
+The siding should feature a horizontal overlap similar to wood siding instead of Dutch lap or flush panes. - 10.
+The final site plan should incorporate native or naturalized shade trees in the front and rear yards, or retain any existing mature trees on the site.